Employers

 Employees taking sick leave for appointments

-You are not legally required to give employees time off work to visit the doctor or dentist for routine appointments unless their employment agreement says otherwise.
+You are not legally required to give employees leave unless their employment agreement says otherwise.

 If there is nothing specified in the employment agreement, you and your employee can negotiate.
+For example, you could agree to use paid leave or unpaid leave.
 If you cannot agree, the employee can schedule these appointments for a time outside of work hours.

-If the employee is sick or injured, they could use sick leave to attend the appointment.
+If it is not a routine appointment, the employee can use sick leave to attend the appointment.

 Taking part-days sick